Author: Eugene Lim

 The novel is incredibly philosophical.
 It almost reads like Plato’s The Republic—a group of people in a room, taking polite turns listening to each other speak about life experiences and philosophical ideas.
 One character tells a half-chapter long story, and another retorts with their own similar-but-not story; other times, after a character’s monologue, no other character will chip in, and there’s a short silence, and suddenly the conversation completely changes.
 It’s fascinating, honestly.
 And entirely too difficult to explain.

-I read this solely because it’s on the 2018 Tournament of Books shortlist, and it sounded more enjoyable than 80% of the other books on the list.
-I’m truly glad I read it.
+I’m truly glad I read this novel.
 It was a deep read, and if nothing else, a book with an interesting structure and a bit of a mind-blower at the end.
 I enjoyed the chase scenes and black ops missions, but I also enjoyed the strange, philosophical banter between friends.
 Each story was engaging and had a unique meaning that really added to the whole framework of the novel.

 I’m not sure I’m doing such a good job at selling this novel, but I do encourage you to read it.
 If for nothing else, at least you’ll understand why I’m so desperately struggling to summarize and review it.
 Too bad it was written after I took my terrible Asian-American Lit class in college—I would have maybe enjoyed the class had we read this one.